JellyTitan/Sofle-Pico/docs/troubleshooting.md

 1. Check switch socket soldering.
 Are there any visible gaps or 'wiggle'?
 1. Check for excess solder possibly bridging a nearby trace.
 [Use solder wick](https://www.youtube.com/watch?v=Vou2xlJkuoU) to remove some solder.
 1. Check the diodes near the switch are soldered and in the correct orientation.
 For surface mount diodes, the white band should be closer to the outlined pad.
 For through-hole diodes, the black stripe should be closer to the outlined pad.
-2. Try shorting the pads with a pair of tweezers.
+2. Try shorting the switch socket pads with a pair of tweezers or a paperclip.
 If a key press is registered, then the problem is with the switch, socket, or diode.
 If no key press is registered when shorting, the problem is elsewhere.

 ### An entire row or column of keys is not working
 1. Likely a problem with the PCB's connection to the Pico.
 1. Check that all diodes in the row or column have the correct orientation and good solder joints.
 1.

 <hr>

 ## VIA